teejayen/teejayen.github.io/apogee2019.md

 - Trade in offer for table top appliances
 - Trade in for 3 year TSS, get additional year
 - Stacks with deal registration, requires special bid

+**Joint Marketing**
+- 50/50% share on joint marketing efforts for Gold Partners
+- Executive lunches have the best ROI / conversion rate (up to 80%)
+- List MSRP on MSSP quotes to show total value over 1 year term

+Organise an M270 NFR to run in [WatchMode](http://customers.watchguard.com/articles/Article/WatchMode) to perform security assessments.

 Majority of concerns from customers from survey can be mitigated using authentication controls (AuthPoint).